 Some Americans living here are merely United States social security retirees and my mother-in-law is one of them.
 You can’t live on United States social security payments alone in the United States and it’s difficult to live on them alone even in the Philippines, but at least it can be done.

 There are Americans living here who are not retirees at all, but are permanent residents or in the process of becoming permanent residents.
 They either work for American companies with locations in the Philippines or are using their life savings to attempt lives here based on the local economy.
 Yes, if you have the money to invest in something that produces an income, you can live on the local economy just like everyone else.

 Finally, there are Americans living in the Philippines as illegal aliens, with expired visas.
 As long as no one reports them to one of the bureau of immigration offices, they can get away with it.
-If you think tracking and finding illegal aliens is hard in the US, imagine how hard it is to do the same thing in the Philippines.
+If you think tracking and finding illegal aliens is hard in the United States, imagine how hard it is to do the same thing in the Philippines.
 Filipinos and Americans in the Philippines are not required to have social security numbers (except for certain jobs, especially government jobs) and a lot of people have the same names.
 One of my nephews, for example, had a difficult time getting an NBI clearance for his passport because he has the same name as one of his uncles (both birth certificates exclude the middle names) and that uncle has a criminal record.

 I’m sure there are Americans living in the Philippines who don’t fall under any of the conditions I’ve mentioned.
 Of course, that depends on the definition of “living”.